jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

 )<tab_14>

 Despite its limitations, the EC 406/2010 remains a viable choice in the selection of applicable standards for #glspl("swith").
-In contrast, the ISO 19881:2018 has been disqualified from consideration due to ambiguities in its testing instructions.
+In contrast, the #gls("iso") 19881:2018 has been disqualified from consideration due to ambiguities in its testing instructions.
 While copyright restrictions prevent direct quotation of the original document, a description of the problematic aspects can be provided.
 The issue centers on #emp_[Table 1 - Material tests].
 This table comprises headers for material test, clause, material type, and four fields corresponding to the four possible tank or container types.
 For the category material type, multiple metal materials are listed, with each associated field for Type IV tanks marked as applicable.
 This layout suggests that these tests are mandatory not only for metal tanks but also for #gls("cfrp") tanks.
 However, the test descriptions lack any explicit reference to #gls("cfrp") materials.
 Given the significant differences between metal and plastic liners, one would expect variations in testing protocols.
 The absence of a clear distinction or an explicit statement indicating uniform testing across all materials introduces ambiguity.
 This raises a critical question: should composite tanks undergo identical testing procedures as metallic tanks, or are these tests specifically designed for metallic tanks?
-The inability to resolve this ambiguity within a reasonable timeframe and effort has led to the decision to remove the ISO 19881:2018 from the list of applicable standards for #glspl("swith").
+The inability to resolve this ambiguity within a reasonable timeframe and effort has led to the decision to remove the #gls("iso") 19881:2018 from the list of applicable standards for #glspl("swith").
 This decision underscores the importance of #emp_[clarity and specificity] in standards applicable to novel technologies such as #glspl("swith").

 To lay out a structured overview of potential tests that #glspl("swith") might undergo, selected information from the chosen essential standards is presented.
-A list of the mandatory and optional tests, as outlined in the ISO 11119-3:2020, appears in @tab_12 and @tab_13, respectively.
+A list of the mandatory and optional tests, as outlined in the #gls("iso") 11119-3:2020, appears in @tab_12 and @tab_13, respectively.
 These tables offer a concise summary of the testing requirements, distinguishing between tests that are universally mandatory and those that may be warranted under specific circumstances.

 #figure(
   table(